-viewpoints on identity politics have not been affected by S.B.
+100. Meanwhile, other courses at UF that cover traditional, conservative viewpoints have not been affected by S.B.
 266's enactment.
-These courses include: (1) "What is the Common Good?," a general education course that features a module on the "structure of traditional marriage and family", (2) "God and Science," a general education course that "considers the relationship of thinking about God and thinking about nature from classical antiquity until the early twentieth century, and (3) "The Search for Meaning in a Secular Age," a general education course which features a module on "identity politics' (also called 'wokeism')."
+These courses include: (i) "What is the Common Good?," a general education course that features a module on the "structure of traditional marriage and family"; and (ii) "God and Science," a general education course that "considers the relationship of thinking about God and thinking about nature from classical antiquity until the early twentieth century."